ivanDRG/SimonSay/README.md

 # SimonSay
-Simon says otiginal game with sound and colour.
+Simon says original game with sound and colour, made with vanilla JavaScript

+# What I Learn
+-Basic JavaScript
+-Use of functions
+-user input control
+-conditional statements